ecmwf/odc/docs/content/implementation/api-design.rst

 .. note::

-   Internally, **odc** is written in C++ and the error handling uses based on exceptions.
+   Internally, **odc** is written in C++ and the error handling uses exceptions.
 All exceptions will be caught on the C/C++ boundary in the C API and an appropriate error code will be returned.

 To facilitate consistent error handling, it may be useful to define wrapper functions or macros to handle the error checking.
 As a trivial example,